Communities developing resources and competencies for using their languages

 SIL's dedication to language development past and present

 The Rapid Word Collection method uses a systematic method based on "semantic domains" to collect words in a workshop organized in the language community.
-Jeff Webster used this method in a workshop in Nepal.

 The Searchable Semantic Domains and Questions website contains a list of nearly 1800 semantic domains.
 They are organized in a hierarchy under nine major headings so that similar domains can be found together.